bryanlammon/supra/readme.md

 * Unpublished manuscripts.

 For books, book chapters, and consecutively paginated journal articles, Supra uses the expected CSL JSON fields.
+(Note, you can provide an abbreviated journal name using the `container-title-short` field.)
 If you have multiple sources from the same author in your library, you should add a short title to each source for potential "*hereinafter*" use.
-For unpublished manuscripts that are forthcoming in a law review, you can add `volume` and `container-title` fields to produce a citation in "forthcoming" format, *e.g.,* June Smith, *An Article About Someting*, 10 Law J. (forthcoming 2023).
+And for unpublished manuscripts that are forthcoming in a law review, you can add `volume` and `container-title` fields to produce a citation in "forthcoming" format, *e.g.,* June Smith, *An Article About Someting*, 10 Law J. (forthcoming 2023).
 In Zotero, you can enter those on separate lines in the "Extra" field:

 ```Markdown